New York Institute of Technology College of Osteopathic Medicine

 NYITCOM-Arkansas – Baptist Memorial Health Care Partnership

-Students interested in practicing medicine in the Mid-South upon completion of medical school have a unique opportunity to develop a relationship with one of the region’s largest hospital systems thanks to a partnership between NYITCOM at Arkansas State (NYITCOM at A-State) and Baptist Memorial Health Care.
-The agreement identifies up to 25 NYITCOM at A-State medical student positions that will be dedicated specifically to students who want to train at Baptist Memorial Health Care facilities during medical school.
-During their first and second years, NYITCOM at A-State students will have opportunities to participate in clinical and population based research, as well as physician shadowing and mentoring.
+Students interested in practicing medicine in the Mid-South upon completion of medical school have a unique opportunity to develop a relationship with one of the region’s largest hospital systems thanks to a partnership between NYITCOM-Arkansas and Baptist Memorial Health Care.
+The agreement identifies up to 25 NYITCOM-Arkansas medical student positions that will be dedicated specifically to students who want to train at Baptist Memorial Health Care facilities during medical school.
+During their first and second years, NYITCOM-Arkansas students will have opportunities to participate in clinical and population–based research, as well as physician shadowing and mentoring.
 Program participants will then undertake their third-year clerkships along with a guarantee of at least three fourth-year clerkships at one of Baptist’s renowned hospitals.

 Telehealth Certificate – NYITCOM-Arkansas